 6. Joe Biden on Gun Control

-Since the late 1980s, Biden has voted for legislature that calls for greater gun control.
+But gun control is nothing new topic to the former vice president.
+He has been pushing for stricter gun legislature for decades.
 In 1989, he sponsored a bill that would ban nine assault rifles, including the AR-15.
 In 1993, he voted in favor of the Brady Bill, which established a five-day waiting period on handgun purchases.
 And after the Sandy Hook shooting in 2012, Obama made Biden the head of a task force to tackle the issue of gun violence.

 7. Joe Biden on Net Neutrality